Orange County Surf SC’s Platini Soaf — 2017 Girls Far West Region Youth Coach of the Year

 SoccerToday’s Diane Scavuzzo interviewed Platini Soaf on the future of soccer in America and his thoughts on earning the USC coaching award.

-Diane Scavuzzo: First of all — congratulations!
-What a wonderful honor and so well deserved.
-How long exactly have you been coaching youth soccer players?
+Diane Scavuzzo: How long have you coached youth soccer players?

 Platini Soaf: I have been coaching for 29 years.
 This year I have been Directing the Academy Program for OC Surf and coaching the Girls 2001 DA and Girl 2000/1999 teams.